robsontenorio/laravel-docker/README.md

     <img src="octopus.png">
 </div>

-# Multi-purpose Laravel Docker Image
+# Laravel Docker Image

-When running services through separated containers you must keep same application codebase for each one.
-Instead of building a specific image for each service, why not a single flexible image that uses same app codebase?
+It provides a flexible strategy to assign roles to specific containers by re-using same image.

+When handling massive amount of process the best option is to split into multiple containers.
+This way, each container has a specific role on servers and you can scale it independently.

 ## Features

-- Non-root user.
-    - This image runs as `appuser`.
-    - Default workdir `/var/www/app`
-- Supervisor
+- Nginx
-    - All services are started through `supervisord`
 - PHP
-    - FPM
-    - Commom extensions
+    - FPM and common extensions
     - Composer
     - Laravel Installer
-    - Laravel Dusk support (Chromium)
-- Nginx
 - Node
     - Yarn
     - Npm